Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 We were paddling into a headwind when we left camp this morning but for most of the day, we had ideal conditions.
 For the last couple of hours on Knife we had quartering winds on the stern, which was tough.
-Even so, we made great time, topping out at 5 mph for short bursts.
+Even so, we made great time, making over 5 mph for short bursts.

 Our first portage of the day was from Carp to Melon.
 It was busy&mdash;one couple and two groups of guys.
 The couple seemed to have their house in order